zertyz/zertyz-rust-playground/README.md

         Complex Project Setup -- see the root Cargo.toml meta-programming -- trying to match the same power we have in C++ lifetimes -- lerning some tricks in order (not to fight) to work along with the borrow checker mmap-containers -- experiments with mmaped containers
-        mmapped-cached-crate -- exploring the wonderful 'cached' crate and trying it with a mmap backed cache store c++-interop -- aiming at the higher efficiency possible
+        databases -- trying some NoSQL (object) embedded database crates... mmapped-cached-crate -- exploring the wonderful 'cached' crate and trying it with a mmap backed cache store cpp-interop -- aiming at the higher efficiency possible

     Rust 2021: